TechxArtisanStudio/Openterface/docs/faq.md

 ### Technical

 #### Is the Openterface Mini-KVM open-source?
 Yes!
-We will open source both [hardware](/how-it-works/#explore-hardware-details) and [software](https://openterface.com/quick-start/#install-host-application).
-Just bear with us a little longer; We need to tidy quite some things up for opening up.
-If you are interested in [contributing](/contributing/), please do tell us via this email: info@techxartisan.com.
+The Openterface Mini-KVM is fully open-sourced in both [hardware](/how-it-works/#explore-hardware-details) and [software](https://openterface.com/quick-start/#install-host-application), certified by [OSHWA](https://certification.oshwa.org/cn000015.html), and supported by [a vibrant community](https://openterface.com/community/).
+If you are interested in [contributing](/contributing/), please contact us at info@techxartisan.com.
 Stay tuned!

 #### Can I access a device's BIOS settings?
 Yes, the direct connection of the Openterface Mini-KVM enables access to low-level BIOS or firmware settings.